If you need assistance in finding an internship, please contact SNRE's Internship Coordinator at email@example.com.

 - Internships that focus on a research project will not be supported.

 - Students may not receive Weinberg funding more than once.

 - Preference will be given to students who have never had a professional experience in their field of study.

-- The Marshall Weinberg Fellowship Program is intended to be the sole source of funding for an internship experience.
-Students may not combine funding sources (ie. Sussman, Doris Duke, Erb Institute, Wyss, Ford School, funding provided by the employer, or other types of funding) for this internship.
+- The Marshall Weinberg Internship Program is intended to be the sole source of funding for an internship experience.
+Students may not combine funding sources (ie. Sussman, Erb Institute, Wyss, Ford School, funding provided by the employer, or other types of funding) for this internship.

 Other Sources for Funding Opportunities

 Check with individual centers/departments/organizations for the most accurate information, eligibility requirements, and for any questions that you may have about these funding opportunities.

 - SNRE's Student Funding Database (archive)